 10 countries from each semifinal will proceed to the Grand Final, thus 20 nations will join the host country, The Netherlands and the Big Five (Spain, United Kingdom, Italy, Germany and France).

-So far a total of 38 countries have confirmed their intention to compete at the forthcoming 2020 Eurovision Eurovision Song Contest in The Netherlands.
+A total of 41 countries have confirmed their intention to compete at the forthcoming 2020 Eurovision Eurovision Song Contest in The Netherlands.
 We are expecting more countries to confirm their participation in the following weeks.

 The deadline for broadcasters to apply for participation concluded on 16 September whilst grace period for applicant countries to withdraw their application without facing a financial penalty concluded on 10 October.

 Will we see any debuts in 2020?